How to Install Honey Bees in Their New Hive

 Preparing for the Bees

-Hubby mowed the meadow that is now called the Bee Yard.
+Hubby mowed the meadow where the hive would be located.
 There were some small saplings but the brush hog took care of those.
-The young osage orange trees had thorns that were two inches long and extremely sharp.
+The young osage orange trees had thorns that were two inches long and extremely sharp - we cut those trees down.
 We also grubbed out some small cacti.
-All in all, that meadow was a pretty spike-y place, and I think that the bees should be the only sharp things in the Bee Yard.

 We painted the beehive using a quart of mis-tinted paint, which is often available at a much lower price.
 It's kind of a dijon mustard color; I can see why someone didn't want it after all, but the bees really don't care what color their house is.
-I couldn't help adding something cute.
-I should have bought a stencil brush, but the openings were awfully small anyway and I resorted to a Sharpie and a tiny paintbrush in the end.

 This post contains affiliate links.
 Read my full disclosure here.